 - Medical bills and funeral expenses under Nevada’s wrongful death law.

 Additionally, patrons who have been injured by an intentionally wrongful action of a casino may be entitled to recover punitive damages under Nevada law.
+Punitive damages may also be appropriate if the casino knew about the hazards but chose to do nothing to fix them.

 Our Las Vegas personal injury attorneys offer free consultations to help you determine what damages you may be able to cover as the result of casino negligence.